broadinstitute/firecloud-ui/README.md

 ### Development Stack Setup

-1. Make sure you've run the `firecloud-setup.sh` script in the `local` branch of the `firecloud-develop` repo to render the config files and run script.
+1. Make sure you've run the `firecloud-setup.sh` script in the `firecloud-develop` repo to render the config files and run script.
 2. Be sure you've added local.broadinstitute.org to your `/etc/hosts`:

 ```bash